 - In the Navigation tray, select Participants.
 The Participants page will open.

 - On the Participants page, select Actions menu (gear icon ) at top right.
 If enabled, select Guest Access from the dropdown menu.
 The Guest access page will open.
 Proceed to Step 4.
 If Guest Access is disabled, it will not show in the dropdown menu.
 To enable: From the drop-down, click Enrollment Methods.
 The Enrollment Methods page will open.
 In the Guest Access row, select Enable (crossed out eye icon ) at right.
 The page will refresh.
 Return to Step 2 above.

 - On the Guest access page, select yes to Allow guest access.

 - Enter a password (required) by selecting the pencil icon in the Password text box next.
-Passwords must have 8 characters, and contain at least 1 digit, 1 lowercase letter, 1 uppercase letter, and 1 non-alphanumeric character(s), such as as *, -, or #.
+Passwords must have 8 characters and contain at least 1 digit, 1 lowercase letter, 1 uppercase letter, and 1 non-alphanumeric character(s), such as as *, -, or #.
 Moodle suggests a secure password that you may use.

 - Click Save changes.
 You will be returned to the Enrollment methods page.

 - Return to your course page and in your browser's address box, select the URL, then right-click your selection and choose Copy.